UPSC Exam Pattern 2023 for Prelims, Mains & Interview

 You must be aware that UPSC Prelims Exam Pattern entails negative markings.
 It’s time to know little more than that about it.
 I have provided the explanation of the same in the following points:

-- There are 4 options for an answer to every question; if you choose more than one option for an answer, it will be treated as a wrong answer with the same penalty as mentioned above, i.e., 0.66 marks.
+• There are 4 options given to answer each question; if you choose more than one option, it will be treated as a wrong answer with penalty of 0.66 marks.

-- There are 4 options for answer to each question, if you choose more than one option for an answer, it will be considered as a wrong answer with same penalty as mentioned above, i.e., 0.83 marks.
+• There are 4 options given to answer each question, if you choose more than one option, it will be considered as a wrong answer and 0.83 marks will be deducted

 IAS Exam Pattern for UPSC Mains